Journal of Applied Crystallography

 Dartmouth Digital Commons Citation

 Chandola, Himanshu; Williamson, Tim E.; Craig, Bruce A.; Friedman, Alan M.; and Bailey-Kellogg, Chris, "Stoichiometries and Affinities of Interacting Proteins from Concentration Series of Solution Scattering Data: Decomposition by Least Squares and Quadratic Optimization" (2014).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1023.